turingschool/front-end-curriculum/projects/overlook.md

 ## Testing

 You should be testing your the correctness of your code throughout your project.

 Each JavaScript file in your project should have its own test file.

 Your testing suite should test all of the functionality of the application, including the following:

 * Class default properties
 * Class methods
 * Anything that updates class properties

-For the purposes of this project, you will keep your state logic completely separate from your view logic.
-In other words, your business logic (classes/methods) should not handle anything that deals with the UI (DOM Manipulation).
+For the purposes of this project, you will keep your state logic separate from your view logic.
+In other words, ideally your business logic (classes/methods) should not handle anything that deals with the UI (DOM Manipulation).

 To do this, you will utilize a separate `domUpdates.js` file that handles any DOM manipulation that is triggered by your business logic.
 This is covered in more depth in the testing lesson, which you can find [here](http://frontend.turing.io/lessons/module-2/testing-with-chai-spies.html).